The views expressed by the host on this program documented to be almost always right 98.8% of the time.

 Nigeria has boosted output by 200,000 barrels a day this month, making up most of the shortfall caused by the rebel attacks on pipelines in April.

-The Geneva consultancy Petrologistics says that Iraq has added 300,000 barrels per day to a total of 2.57 million as security is beefed up in the northern Kirkuk region.
+The Geneva consultancy, Petrologistics, says that Iraq has added 300,000 barrels per day to a total of 2.57 million as security is beefed up in the northern Kirkuk region.

-There's a strong rebound in supply, said the group's president Conrad Gerber.
+There's a strong rebound in supply, said the group's president, Conrad Gerber.

 Saudi Arabia is adding 300,000 barrels per day to the market in response to a personal plea from President Bush and to placate Andrew Democrats on Capitol Hill, even though Riyadh insists that there are abundant supplies for sale.

-What we know is that the International Monetary Fund has cut its forecast for world growth for 2008 three times since last autumn to 3.7%.
+So basically what's happening here, to summarize this, why oil prices could come down, what we know is that the International Monetary Fund has cut its forecast for world growth for 2008 three times since last autumn to 3.7%.

-United Nations predicting just 1.8%, technically a global recession.
+United Nations predicting just 1.8%.

-The major oil forecasters have halved their estimates for crude demand growth to 1.2 million million barrels per day.
+The major oil forecasters have halved their estimates for crude demand growth to 1.2 million barrels per day.

 Goldman Sachs argues that fuel prices in most of these countries are held down by state controls, insulating demand from the effect of any global turndown.

-It just it just stands to reason.
+It just stands to reason.

-You watch this is not going to be supported.
+You watch, this is not going to be supported.

 And all these doom and gloomers out there saying $12, $15 a gallon of gas is inevitable.